-Meetings between representatives from the Base Map Service Center, the BLM, City of Livingston, the Surveyor, and Park County will examine existing cadastral shifting in the project area and weigh that against existing control already collected for the GCDB.
-This pre-planning is intended to select areas that will need additional control to make the most effective use of existing points and provide the necessary adjustment nodes, consequently, pulling the GCDB into better alignment.
+Meetings between representatives from the Base Map Service Center, City of Livingston, the Surveyor, and Park County will examine existing cadastral shifting in the project area and weigh that against existing control already collected for the PLSS.
+This pre-planning is intended to select areas that will need additional control to make the most effective use of existing points and provide the necessary adjustment nodes, consequently, pulling the PLSS into better alignment.